Lafayette, Louisiana Population 2019

-In 1823, the St. Martin parish was divided and the Lafayette parish was created.
-The city name remained as Verminionville because the name Lafayette was already taken by an area outside of New Orleans.
+In 1823, the St. Martin parish was divided, and the Lafayette parish was born.
+The city name remained as Verminionville because an area already took the name Lafayette outside of New Orleans.
 The suburb was later incorporated by New Orleans, which is when Vermilionville’s name was changed.

 Agriculture was a primary driver of the economy during the city’s earliest days, but petroleum and national gas industries grew in importance during the 1940s.

 Today, the city’s economy revolves around manufacturing and fabrication.
 In recent years, the IT industry has also grown significantly.
 The city is also very culturally diverse and is considered to be the center of Cajun and Creole culture.

 Lafayette Population andn Economy Statistics

 The city of Lafayette has a population of over 129,000 people.
 The last recorded population was 120,623, which was taken during the 2010 census.
 The city has an area of almost 54 square miles and a population density of over 2,371 people per square mile.

 About 11.5% of the population speaks French or Creole French, while over 84% speak English.

 The largest age group is 25 to 44, which makes up 29.5% of the total population.
 Over one-quarter of the population is under 18, while 11.2% are at least 65 years old.
 There are more females than males, with 93.1 men for every 100 women.
 Approximately 11.6% of the population lives below the federal poverty line.